VandanaSingh14/Data-Analytics-Consulting---KPMG/README.md

 This repository includes my tasks as a Data Analytics Intern during my Virtual Internship period at KPMG.
 The main tasks accomplished during the period of Internship are as follows:

-Data Quality Assessment
+Data Quality Assessment,
-Data Insights
+Data Insights,
-Data Insights and Presentation
+Data Insights and Presentation.